-- A. The Board of Education and MCEA home and hospital teachers (HHTs) will continue to participate in the Committee for Joint Collaboration (CJC) that will be a forum to identify and solve problems, in a timely manner, address issues and concerns related to home and hospital teaching and promote collaboration between the HHTs and the Board in developing, implementing, and evaluating solutions utilizing the core principles of continuous improvement, as set forth in the Board-approved Our Call to Action strategic plan. - B. Utilizing the collaboration process, the CJC will meet at least bimonthly to address issues brought forward by the members, including issues related to this Agreement.
+A. Home and Hospital Teacher (HHT)-A teacher employed temporarily and/or sporadically in the Department of Interim Instructional Services to provide instructional services to a public school student who is unable to function effectively in the classroom setting, due to the student's medical, physical, or emotional condition.
+The Board of Education and MCEA home and hospital teachers (HHTs) will continue to participate in the Committee for Joint Collaboration (CJC) that will be a forum to identify and solve problems, in a timely manner, address issues and concerns related to home and hospital teaching and promote collaboration between the HHTs and the Board in developing, implementing, and evaluating solutions utilizing the core principles of continuous improvement, as set forth in the Board-approved Our Call to Action strategic plan.

+- B. Home and Hospital Teacher (HHT)-A teacher employed temporarily and/or sporadically in the Department of Interim Instructional Services to provide instructional services to a public school student who is unable to function effectively in the classroom setting, due to the student's medical, physical, or emotional condition.
+Utilizing the collaboration process, the CJC will meet at least bimonthly to address issues brought forward by the members, including issues related to this Agreement.
 The committee will comprise eight members, four appointed by the Association and four appointed by the Board.
-The committee will be cochaired by an HHT representative and the director/designee of Interim Instructional Services. - C. HHT representatives on the CJC will be compensated for a minimum of two hours for each meeting of the committee.
-This compensation will be charged to the Association Leave Bank (Article 3, Section D.1. of the MCEA/BOE contract).

-- D. Minutes of each CJC meeting will be approved by CJC consensus and made available to all HHTs at least one week before the next scheduled CJC meeting. - E. Decisions made during a CJC meeting will be communicated in writing to all HHTs in a timely fashion. - F. When the CJC cannot reach consensus on an issue, the issue may be referred to the LMCC for resolution.
+The committee will be co-chaired by an HHT representative and the director/designee of Interim Instructional Services. - C. Home and Hospital Teacher (HHT)-A teacher employed temporarily and/or sporadically in the Department of Interim Instructional Services to provide instructional services to a public school student who is unable to function effectively in the classroom setting, due to the student's medical, physical, or emotional condition.
+HHT representatives on the CJC will be compensated for a minimum of two hours for each meeting of the committee.
+This compensation will be charged to the Association Leave Bank (Article 3, Section D.1. of the MCEA/BOE contract). - D. Home and Hospital Teacher (HHT)-A teacher employed temporarily and/or sporadically in the Department of Interim Instructional Services to provide instructional services to a public school student who is unable to function effectively in the classroom setting, due to the student's medical, physical, or emotional condition.
+Minutes of each CJC meeting will be approved by CJC consensus and made available to all HHTs at least one week before the next scheduled CJC meeting. - E. Home and Hospital Teacher (HHT)-A teacher employed temporarily and/or sporadically in the Department of Interim Instructional Services to provide instructional services to a public school student who is unable to function effectively in the classroom setting, due to the student's medical, physical, or emotional condition.
+Decisions made during a CJC meeting will be communicated in writing to all HHTs in a timely fashion. - F. When the CJC cannot reach consensus on an issue, the issue may be referred to the LMCC for resolution.